 Data is information which is stored electronically, on a computer or in certain paper-based filing systems.

 Data subjects for the purpose of this policy include all living individuals about whom we hold personal data.
-A data subject need not be an Irish National or resident.
 All data subjects have legal rights in relation to their personal information.

 Data Controllers are the people or organisations who determine the purposes for which, and the manner in which any personal data is processed.
-They are responsible for establishing practices and policies in line with the Acts.
+They are responsible for establishing practices and policies in line with the relevant Laws and Regulations.
 Flogas is the data controller of all personal data used in our business for our own commercial purposes.

-Personal Data means data relating to a living individual who is on can be identified from the data or from the data in conjunction with other information that is in, or is likely to come into Flogas possession.
+Personal Data means data relating to a living individual who is or can be identified from the data or from the data in conjunction with other information that is in or is likely to come into Flogas possession.
 Examples of Personal Data include name, address, date of birth, telephone number, email address, account number etc.

 Processing of Personal Data means any activity that involves the use of the data.
 We require this information to understand your needs and provide you with a better service.
 In particular, we will use it for the following legitimate interests of our business:

 - Internal record keeping and account management purposes (e.g. verifying your identity and fulfilling orders you place).